clicknium/clicknium-docs/doc/developtools/recorder/quickstart.md

 # Quick Start<!-- {docsify-ignore-all} -->

-Follow this tutorial to start record a locator quicky.
+Follow this tutorial to start capture a locator quicky.

 - Find LOCATORS tab and click the button `Capture` as follows:
 &emsp; ![start recorder from vscode](../../img/start_recorder_from_vscode.png)